 Your portfolio is confidential to you: no one should look at your portfolio unless you have given permission.
 It's a private collection of evidence that demonstrates learning and development as well as a tool for planning future learning.

 A profile is a collection of evidence of your professional skills, knowledge and abilities, selected and extracted from your portfolio to meet the demands of a particular audience.
 Evidence taken from your portfolio may be used in its original format or may need to be reformatted, depending on the demands of the particular audience.

 - An outcomes model: demonstrating professionalism through CPD

 - The CPD Process

-- Health Professions Council (HPC) CPD standards & resources
+- Health and Care Professions Council (HCPC) CPD standards & resources

 - Modernising Allied Health Professions (AHP) careers: a competence-based career framework

 - CSP Policy Statement on Continuing Professional Development (CPD)

 The evidence collected in your portfolio has many uses: